 Listen to songs such as Can You Feel The Love Tonight, Circle of Life, I Just Can’t Wait to be King, and Be Prepared, including the iconic Hakuna Matata at The Lion King musical.

 Lyceum Theatre, located just off the Strand on Wellington Street, dates back to 1765.
-The venue has served many purposes over the years including the hosting of a circus, a chapel, an exhibition by Madame Tussauds, and many more.
+Over the years, the venue has served many purposes, including hosting a circus, a chapel, an exhibition by Madame Tussauds, and many more.
 It even served as an English Opera House for a few years.
-Ever since 1999, it has been home to the world-renowned musical, The Lion King.
+Ever since 1999, it has been home to the world-renowned musical The Lion King.

 The Lyceum Theatre Seating Plan will help you find the best seats in the theatre.